coq-community/coq-tricks/README.md

   - the notations can be brought into scope everywhere as needed with `Import` and `Local Open Scope`, restoring the convenience of a global notation
   - if notations conflict, some of them can always be scoped appropriately

+- Coq has a module system, modeled after ML (eg, the one used in OCaml).
+You can see some simple examples of using it in [Modules.v](src/Modules.v).
+In user code, I've found modules to be more trouble than their worth 90% of the time - the biggest issue is that once something is in a module type, the only way to extend it is with a new module that wraps an existing module, and the only way to use the extension is to instantiate it.
+At the same time, you can mostly simulate module types with records.

 ## Other Coq commands

 - `Search` vernacular variants; see [Search.v](src/Search.v) for examples.